Macaulay Culkin Stays ‘Home Alone’ During Christmas Season To Avoid Being Mobbed By Fans

 Culkin, now 37, appeared on Ellen’s show to promote his new Bunny Ears parody lifestyle blog and podcast.

-The former child did 14 movies in about six years, reported PEOPLE.
+The former child did 14 movies in about six years, reported People.
 Ultimately, he took nearly a decade off when he turned 14 to go to high school and simply be a regular person.
 After his child stardom, he made headlines for drug arrests and shockingly gaunt pictures.
 However, during his Ellen appearance, he looked happy and healthy, and he appears to have moved past the drug rumors that plagued him in the earlier part of his adult life.

 These days, Culkin still enjoys living off the money he worked so hard to make as a child star in all those movies.
 He said that it allows him to pursue his interests, but that he can treat things more like hobbies instead of having to work hard to put food on the table each day.